Random House Group

 Maya Smith is a publicity assistant at One World.
 A Chicago native and new to the publishing world, she moved to New York City right after attending Augustana College, a small liberal arts college on the border of Iowa.
 She loves the OW team and the inspiration and passion they garner together.
 She spends her free time baking, spending time on the Long Island beaches, and loves a good game of Candy Crush.

-Raaga Rajagopla is the Associate Publishing Manager of One World and The Dial Press.
-Her publishing career started when she interned with Hachette Book Group’s Sales Analytics department and then worked full time at Atria Books’s Marketing and Publicity departments.
-There, she had the pleasure of working on books by authors including Michael Arceneaux, Marc Lamont Hill, Colton Haynes, Dr Devon Price, and Akwaeke Emezi.
-When she’s not reading, she can be found walking her dog or catching the sunset on the beach.
+Raaga began their publishing career as an intern with Hachette Book Group’s Sales Analytics department, following which they were a part of Atria Books’s Marketing and Publicity departments.
+There, they had the pleasure of working on books by Michael Arceneaux, Marc Lamont Hill, Colton Haynes, Dr. Devon Price, and Akwaeke Emezi.
+Currently, Raaga is a board member of Baldwin For the Arts.
+When they’re not reading, Raaga can be found walking their dog or catching the sunset on the beach.